 Getting a DUI on a golf cart isn’t as common as getting one in a car.
 That’s because you don’t generally drive a golf cart on public roads where a police officer might see you.
 Driving on the road can be enough to get you pulled over.
 If the officer detects alcohol, they may ask you to do a sobriety test.

 In some places, such as retirement communities or neighborhoods with limited traffic, it is legal to drive golf carts on public roads.
 But it’s still illegal to drink and drive a golf cart.
 You’ll need to treat your golf cart like a car and follow your state’s insurance requirements and laws about drunk driving.
-Learn more about golf cart insurance and what makes a golf cart street legal.
+Learn more about golf cart insurance.

 Can you get a DUI on a golf cart on private property?